adamhjk/community-compact/COMMUNITY-COMPACT.md

 ### Who We Are

-We believe that the community encompases every person and organization who has a relationship with the software, regardless of the nature of that relationship.
+We believe that the community encompasses every person and organization who has a relationship with the software, regardless of the nature of that relationship.
 We make no distinction between those who write the software, who ship the software, who build businesses on the software, or who participate in the many